 Director in the Classroom

-Recently, Mr DeLisle was invited to Mr. Arruda's classrooms at Williams Intermediate to discuss Healthy Eating with his Health Classes.
-Besides the benefits of the 5 Food Groups, students engaged in a lively discussion about reading Food Labels.
+Recently in January, Mr DeLisle was invited to Williams Intermediate to discuss Healthy Eating with Mr. Arruda's Health Classes, and Mr. Robichaud's Science Classes.
+Besides the benefits of the 5 Food Groups, 8 classrooms of students engaged in a lively discussion about reading Food Labels.
 Focus was on Portion Sizes, Calories, Ingredients, Junk Food and Whole Grains.

 Every November, Mr DeLisle speaks with all the 3rd grade classroom students at Mitchell Elementary and discusses the 5 food groups and the importance of each in a healthy balanced diet.
 At the end of each session, students try to match a food item with the food group they belong to.
 One lucky student in each classroom wins a bag of locally grow apples!